Mang'u High School: Academics

 In 1951, Mang'u High School became the first African school in East Africa to have a full science course in physics, chemistry and biology.

 Mang'u High School is ranked among the top schools nationwide in Kenya Certificate of Secondary Education.
 In 1989 and 2007, Mang'u High School ranked first nationwide in the Kenya Certificate of Secondary Education and led the country in the national exam.

 The school also hosts the Moi National Mathematics Contest, an exam prepared by Mang'u High School teachers that brings together students from every high school in Kenya.
 The contest started in 1996 with 19 schools and increased to 74 schools in 1999.
 The number of participating students also increased from 278 to 1,200 in the same period.
-The National Maths Contest has gained fame as a competitive and challenging mathematics exam that prepares students for the Kenya Certificate of Secondary Education.
+The National Math Contest has gained fame as a competitive and challenging mathematics exam that prepares students for the Kenya Certificate of Secondary Education.
 The school also hosts a Science Congress and Aviation Symposium annually.